"I told her I knew when I was going to die because my birth certificate had an expiration date on it."

-- The On The Next preview of Fate Zero shows how much time are left before the Holy Grail appears.
+- The On the Next preview of Fate/Zero shows how much time is left before the Holy Grail appears.
 Since Irisviel is the conduit for the grail and the manifestation will obliterate her personality, this effectively acts as her Death's Hourglass.

 - Subverted in the end.
 It turns out this is the count to Kiritsugu finding Shirou, as revealed in episode 25.
 Therefore the countdown is actually to the point zero of Fate.
 "The story reaching to zero", indeed.

-- In Fritz Lang's silent film Der müde Tod ("Weary Death"), Death has a candle representing each person and when the candle burns out the person dies.
+- In Fritz Lang's 1921 silent film Der müde Tod (literally "Weary Death", but officially called Destiny in English), Death has a candle representing each person and when the candle burns out the person dies.
 Whether this is an example of the fatalistic variety is ambiguous; Death gives the main character - a woman who has lost her lover and asks Death to return him to her - a chance to save three lives whose candles are about to go out, but in every case the protagonist fails, suggesting that perhaps it's impossible to defeat Death or Fate.

 - This is likely a reference to Gevatter Tod ("Godfather Death"), a fairy tale collected by The Brothers Grimm: In it, a poor man with a lot of children tries to find a godfather for his newest son by asking everyone he meets.
 After God and the Devil he meets Death which he decides on.
 The godfather grants the son knowledge which allows him to become a famous doctor, but after cheating Death one time too many over a princess' life, Death brings him into a cave full of candles.
 When each burns down the person connected to the flame dies.
 The son begs Death after being shown his own short candle to light another with the flame.
 Death agrees - but drops the candle before lighting the new one.